-If you would like to switch from our plan to: This is what you should do: Another Medicare health plan. • Enroll in the new Medicare health plan.
-You will automatically be disenrolled from Capital Health Plan Advantage Plus when your new plan's coverage begins.
-Original Medicare with a separate Medicare prescription drug plan.
+you would like to switch from our an to: This is what you should do: • Another Medicare health plan.
+Enroll in the new Medicare health plan.
+You will automatically be disenrolled from Capital Health Plan Retiree Advantage when your new plan's coverage begins.
+You must also contact your former employer's benefits administrator to complete the disenrollment. • Original Medicare with a separate Medicare prescription drug plan.
 Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from Capital Health Plan Advantage Plus when your new plan's coverage begins.
-Original Medicare without a separate Medicare prescription drug plan.
-Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage, you may need to pay a late enrollment penalty if you join a Medicare drug plan later.
-See Chapter 6, Section 9 for more information about the late enrollment penalty.
-Send us a written request to disenroll.
-Contact Member Services if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
+You will automatically be disenrolled from Capital Health Plan Retiree Advantage when your new plan's coverage begins.
+You must also contact your former employer's benefits administrator to complete the disenrollment. • Original Medicare without a separate Medicare prescription drug plan.
+O Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage, you may need to pay a late enrollment penalty if you join a Medicare drug plan later.
+See Chapter 1, Section 5 for more information about the late enrollment penalty.
+You must also contact your former employer's benefits administrator to complete the disenrollment.
 You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
-You will be disenrolled from Capital Health Plan Advantage Plus when your coverage in Original Medicare begins.
+You will be disenrolled from Capital Health Plan Retiree Advantage when your coverage in Original Medicare begins.